etristram-afk/idealista-bot/README.md

 Monitors idealista.com for new rental listings matching your search, contacts agents automatically via the Idealista chat system, and sends you Telegram notifications with full listing details and photos.

-**Trigger model**: the bot wakes up instantly when Idealista sends you a notification email — no constant polling.
+**Trigger model**: the bot wakes up instantly when Idealista sends you a notification email (no constant polling.)
 This keeps request volume low and avoids bot-detection bans.

 ---